kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 $ helm install rbac-manager --repo https://charts.fairwinds.com/stable rbac-manager --namespace rbac-manager --create-namespace
 ```

-Once the operator installed, you should see a new Custom Resource Definition in the cluster:
+Once the operator is installed, you should see a new Custom Resource Definition in the cluster:

 ```sh
 $ kubectl get crd